 Stand Against Racism is a signature campaign of YWCA USA to build community among those who work for racial justice and to raise awareness about the negative impact of institutional and structural racism in our communities.
 This campaign is one part of our larger national strategy to fulfill our mission of eliminating racism.

 2017 Event Recap

 Anne Braden: Southern Patriot Film Screening

-On Tuesday, we wear ORANGE to show our support for the Stand Against Racism!
+On Tuesday, we wore ORANGE to show our support for the Stand Against Racism!

 Hosted by the BRC on the Prevention of Youth Violence

-Come dance, enjoy performance pieces from local artists & musicians, and join in the fun!
-This event provides a safe and supportive environment for local 12-18 year olds to interact with other students and community members.
+This event provided a safe and supportive environment for local 12-18 year olds to interact with other students and community members.